-Take a look at our Media Guide to Experts, which is organized by categories and links to faculty member bios.
-Contact the Public Affairs office at email@example.com or 212-854-2650 if you need further information or wish to discuss the specifics of your query.
+Take a look at our Media Guide to Experts, which is organized by subject and links to bios of faculty members who are experts on those subjects.
+Contact the Public Affairs office at [email protected] or 212-854-2650 if you need further information or wish to discuss the specifics of your query.

 Where can I find recent news about Columbia Law School?